 Keeping it chic, a clean waist coast under super structured outerwear in only the best wool, captures the retro look.
 Don a brimmed hat under barber-ed slick hair and you’re officially part of the mod squad.

-New Yorker’s like a good accessory more than a cream cheese bagel or corn dog.
+New Yorkers love a good accessory more than a cream cheese bagel or corn dog.
 And they pile them on.
-How to dress like a New Yorker?
-For casual looks, especially those lacking in colour, men drape themselves chains – from the pocket wallet chain to around the neck – as well as multiple metallic rings, and a statement watch that is slimmer than your average Breitling.
-Tailoring also gets a sprucing with fedora hats, acetate vintage frames and floral pocket squares that become much the statement themselves, rather than the suit.
+How to accessories like a New Yorker?
+For casual looks, especially those lacking in colour, men drape themselves in chains – from the pocket wallet chain to around the neck – as well as multiple metallic rings, and a statement watch that is slimmer than your average Breitling.
+Tailoring also gets a sprucing with fedora hats, acetate vintage glasses frames and floral pocket squares that become much the statement themselves, rather than the suit.

 New York’s Brooklyn hipsters are the most clean-cut and luxurious in the world.
 Strong-lined tailoring and symmetrical silhouettes get a sophisticated twist with interesting natural fibres such as wool and satiny nylons.
-Layering is important to the hipster and lets him show-off his ability to pile on trend after trend after trend, in the same look.
-An important tip on how to dress like a New Yorker, keeping the tone neutral helps and allows for the textures to be the feature.
-Plus, it highlight the New York fashion crowd’s disdain for colour – unashamedly pushing black-on-black-on-back.
+Layering is important to the hipster and lets him show-off his ability to pile on trend after trend after trend in the same look.
+An important tip on how to dress like a New Yorker, keep the tone neutral as it will allow the textures of your outfit to be the feature.
+Plus, it highlights the New York fashion crowd’s disdain for colour – unashamedly pushing black-on-black-on-back.

 So, now you know how to dress like a New Yorker, it’s time you learnt the brands that will have you looking like you genuinely belong in The Big Apple.